ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/wasting_state_exposure/index.rst

 Note that the z-score ranges from -7 to +7.
 If we limit ourselves to Z-scores between -4 and +4, we will be excluding a lot of kids.

 .. note::
-  In the Ryan (GBD modeller for CGF and LWBSG) paper that he is working on right now, they actually present the first results ever for "extreme" stunting which we define as kids with stunting Z scores below -4.
+  In the paper that Ryan (GBD modeller for CGF and LWBSG) is working on right now, he presents the first results ever for "extreme" stunting which we define as kids with stunting Z scores below -4.
 For Ethiopia, that's about 7% of kids.
 So it's non-trivial!

 .. _1.1.4: